Pain can be isolating. Pain can be lonely.

 Talk to them, explain your pain to them and work as a team to reduce your pain and restore everybody’s health, comfort and happiness.
 [Learn more here]

 How do you explain chronic pain to loved ones?
-Do you have any tips for explaining chronic pain and its impact that I have missed?
+Do you have any tips for explaining chronic pain?

 PS: If you are reading this blog and you have a family member living with chronic pain you might like to check out this checklist.
 [Tips for helping a family member with chronic pain]